-The degree Doctor of Medicine is awarded by the president of the College, with approval from the faculty, to those students who satisfactorily complete the medical academic course of study, demonstrate the intellectual and personal skills to function as a physician and manifest an ability to adhere to a high moral and ethical standard of behavior fitting for the noble profession of medicine.
+On the recommendation of the faculty, the President of the Baylor College of Medicine confers the degree Doctor of Medicine on students who satisfactorily complete the School of Medicine curriculum, demonstrate the intellectual, professional, and interpersonal skills to function as a physician, and adhere to the high moral and ethical standards of the noble profession of medicine.

 A student must first earn credit in each of the required courses in the foundational sciences curriculum before progressing to the clinical curriculum.
 Students typically complete the foundational sciences curriculum in 18 months but must complete this portion of the curriculum in more than 30 months from original matriculation date or risk dismissal from the School of Medicine.

 Only students who have earned credit for each component of the foundational sciences curriculum (including passing the NBME Comprehensive Basic Science Examination) within the prescribed time frame are allowed to advance to the clinical curriculum.
 During the clinical curriculum, a student must earn credit for each of the core clinical clerkships, a sub-internship, selectives, electives, CABS, DDASH, and APEX.
 In addition, a student must pass USMLE Step 1, USMLE Step 2 CK, USMLE Step 2 CS as well as the BCM CPX examination.
 Students typically complete the clinical curriculum in 30 months but must compete this portion of the curriculum in 42 months or risk dismissal from the School of Medicine.